UNIVERSITY OF THE AZORES

 National Emergency Number: 112

-Students from countries outside the European Union should bring a Health Insurance in order to cover your stay in Portugal.
+Students from countries outside the European Union should bring a Health Insurance in order to cover their stay in Portugal.

 Upon registration, the UAc provides an insurance for all Incoming students.
-This insurance it is intended to protect you from personal injury occurring in the UAc´s facilities, and off campus (outdoor classes, study visits, etc) or even during other scheduled academic activities.
-It also considers the normal route between the university and the student´s residence location.
+This insurance is intended to protect you from personal injury occurring in the UAc´s facilities, and off-campus (outdoor classes, study visits, etc), or even during other scheduled academic activities.
+It also considers the normal route between the university and the student’s residence location.

 UAc students are entitled to medical care through our Social Services.
 We offer free medical appointments in General Practice, as well as, psychological assistance.
-If you have special needs, we also have a Special Needs Comitee that will provide you the necessary support.
+If you have special needs, we also have a Special Needs Committee that will provide you with the necessary support.

 Incoming Erasmus students do not pay tuition or fees in the UAc.
 However, you will have to pay for expenses such as accommodation or meals.